Businesses of all sizes may tailor how their information looks across Apple apps thanks to the free tool.

 With this free piece of software, companies of any size are given the ability to modify the way in which their data is displayed within Apple apps.

-Apple today introduced Apple Business Connect, a free tool that enables businesses of all sizes to claim their location place cards and customise the way in which important information appears to more than a billion Apple users across a variety of apps, including Apple Maps, Messages, Wallet, and Siri.
+Apple today introduced Apple Business Connect, a free tool that enables businesses of all sizes to claim their location place cards and customize the way in which important information appears to more than a billion Apple users across a variety of apps, including Apple Maps, Messages, Wallet, and Siri.
 Apple Business Connect was announced today.

-According to Eddy Cue, senior vice president of Apple’s Services division, “We launched Business Connect to give Apple users across the world with the most accurate information about places to dine, shop, travel, and more.”
+According to Eddy Cue, senior vice president of Apple’s Services division, “We launched Business Connect to give Apple users across the world the most accurate information about places to dine, shop, travel, and more.”
 Business Connect is available on iOS and macOS devices.
 “Apple Business Connect gives every business owner the tools they need to connect with customers more directly and take more control over the way billions of people view and engage with their products and services every day,” Apple says.
 “Apple Business Connect is the future of how we do business.”

 Enhancing the User Experience for Apple Maps Customers